 "The West Yard?" asked Touchstone, retrieving his own sword.
 He was confused and sick, but he forced himself up.
 "Of the Palace?"

 "Yes," replied Sabriel.
 "Let's go."

+chapter xxiv

-389 chapter xxiv eyes, for it was surprisingly only a little past noon.
+the sunshine was harsh to their eyes, for it was surprisingly only a little past noon.
 They stumbled out onto the marble steps of the cave, blinking like nocturnal animals prematurely flushed out of an underground warren.